Seriy-MLGamer/Modularis_Core/README en_US.md

 ### Testing

-After the procedures above you can test the framework by building and running my little track written in C++ using this framework.
+After the procedures above you can test the framework by building and running test programs which use this framework.
+One of them is written in C, other - in C++.
+They contain my little track.

 Firstly, install the framework.
 Then install SDL2 library.
-After that run this command in "test" folder:
+After that run this command in "test" folder, if you want to test C:

 #### Bash

-	$ ./test
+	$ ./test-c

 #### CMD

-	>test
+	>test-c

+Or run this command, if you want to test C++:

+#### Bash

+	$ ./test-cpp

+#### CMD

+	>test-cpp

-These build scripts expect work with GCC compiler.
+These build scripts expect working with GCC compiler.
 But, I think, manual test compilation using other compiler with similar compilation arguments will not be a big deal.

 If you test in Windows, make sure that static and dynamic SDL2 library files are in "test" folder or SDL2 library is added to PATH (\<SDL2 root folder>\\bin), CPATH (\<SDL2 root folder>\\include) and LIBRARY_PATH (\<SDL2 root folder>\\lib) environment variables.